crowdint/gopher-spree-api/README.md

     $ RAILS_ENV=test rake db:create
     $ RAILS_ENV=test rake db:migrate
-    $ RAILS_ENV=test rake db:seed
-    $ RAILS_ENV=test rake spree_sample:load

-Each test should create and destroy the data it uses to test.
+Each test should create and roll back the data used to tests

 ## Build